rsymo/Query-Issues-Output-test/README.md

 # To make this work:
 1. Setup Repository secrets for:
+- RECIPIENT_EMAIL_ADDRESS - your email; or whereever you want the zipped issue JSON files to be emailed to
 - MAIL_USERNAME - Gmail account username
 - MAIL_PASSWORD - Gmail token - some info: https://devanswers.co/create-application-specific-password-gmail/
 - TOKEN - your GitHub PAT - docs: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token